stevedonovan/Lake/doc/index.md

     gcc lib1.o lib1.def  -shared -o lib1.dll
     gcc needs-lib1.o lib1.dll  -o needs-lib1.exe

 In this lakefile, the result of compiling the DLL (its _target_) is added as an explicit dependency to the C program target.  `GCC` can happily link against the DLL itself (the recommended practice) but `CL` needs to link against the 'import library'.
-Again, the job of `lake` is to know this kind of thing.
+Again, the job of Lake is to know this kind of thing.

 ### Linking against the C Runtime

 This is an example where different compilers behave in different ways, and is a story of awkward over-complication.
 On Unix, programs link dynamically against the C runtime (libc) unless explicitly asked not to, whereas `CL` links statically.
 To link a Unix program statically, add `static=true` to your program options; to link a Windows `CL` program dynamically, add `dynamic=true`.

 It is tempting to force consistent operation, and always link dynamically, but this is not a wise consistency, because `CL` will then link against `msvcr80.dll`, `msvcr90.dll` and so on; you will have to redistribute the runtime with your application anyway, either as a private side-by-side assembly or via `VCDist`.

 Here is the straight `CL` link versus the dynamic build for comparison: